sammyj-me/sammyj-me.github.io/_posts/2021-12-18-Continue_On_PC_YouTube.md

 ---
-title: Building a Pyton Based "Continue on PC" Feature for YouTube
+title: Building a "Continue on PC" Feature for YouTube
 author: Sam Johnson
 blurb: Spotify has an amazing feature.
 YouTube is missing it.
 Let's build one with Python.
 layout: blog